chris2052/unitcell/README.md

 # Unitcell
-This program calculates the dispersion curves of a unitcell
+This program calculates the dispersion curves of a unitcell.